ShahriyarR/MySQL-AutoXtraBackup/docs/intro.rst

 But still did a bunch of manual tasks, which was quite time consuming process.
 That was the reason for implementing partial recovery functionality.
 So the necessary actions for restoring single table was added to automate this process as well.

+The recent thing is, --test_mode for testing XtraBackup[So it is for me, or for somebody who wants to find bug in XtraBackup]

 If you think that those reasons are not enough - Then just believe me you need this :)